 The cookies are tender, sweet and packed with plenty of creamy white chocolate chunks, cocoa powder and vanilla.
 All the delicious flavours of red velvet cake wrapped up in a cookie!

 I thought this was the perfect time of year to post these cookies – I mean just look at them!
-Could they be anymore festive?
+Could they be any more festive?

-Here’s what you’ll need to make these red velvet white chocolate cookies:
+Here’s what you’ll need to make this recipe:

 - Soft butter